 - Use contactless payment where possible

-- All food and beverages will be served in disposable containers (i.e. no crockery, no stainless-steel cutlery (biodegradable cutlery will be available to purchase)
+- All food and beverages are served in disposable containers (i.e. no crockery, no stainless-steel cutlery (biodegradable cutlery are available to purchase)

 - Your own reusable cup will not be accepted.

 Communal student common rooms are located across all sites in RCSI.
-The following measures will be implemented in an effort to reduce the spread of COVID-19 in these shared spaces:
+The following measures have been implemented in an effort to reduce the spread of COVID-19 in these shared spaces:

-- Distance markings will be clearly displayed in all communal areas within the University and we ask everyone to ensure you adhere to the appropriate physical distancing guidelines.
+- Distance markings is clearly displayed in all communal areas within the University and we ask everyone to ensure you adhere to the appropriate physical distancing guidelines.

-- The total occupancy for each communal room will be clearly signposted and all are asked to comply with these occupancy guidelines.
+- The total occupancy for each communal room is clearly signposted and all are asked to comply with these occupancy guidelines.

-- Seating will be removed to facilitate physical distancing.
+- Seating has been removed to facilitate physical distancing.

-- In an effort to reduce touch points self-service coffee and tea making facilities will be removed.
+- In an effort to reduce touch points self-service coffee and tea making facilities have been removed.

-- Microwaves and hot water dispensers will remain in place and hygiene products (sanitising sprays and wipes) will be provided.
+- Microwaves and hot water dispensers remain in place and hygiene products (sanitising sprays and wipes) are provided.

-- Everyone will be expected to operate a 'clean in, clean out' policy and wipe down anything that they have come in contact with prior to and after use.
+- Everyone is expected to operate a 'clean in, clean out' policy and wipe down anything that they have come in contact with prior to and after use.

-- People are not to share objects that touch their mouth, for example, bottles or cups, and therefore crockery and cutlery will be removed from common rooms.
+- People are not to share objects that touch their mouth, for example, bottles or cups, and therefore crockery and cutlery has been removed from common rooms.

-The safety and wellbeing of students and staff underpins library service plans for the coming academic year.
-For returning students you will notice changes both to how we deliver services and to the physical study environments as we implement the necessary physical distancing measures.
-Over the coming weeks we will be rolling out new online and onsite services, including zero-contact services to facilitate student access to print collections.
-The physical libraries will reopen to students from September 2020.
+The safety and wellbeing of students and staff underpins library service plans for the 2020/21 academic year.
+We have changed both how we deliver services and the physical study environments to allow for the necessary physical distancing measures.
+There are new online and onsite services, including zero-contact services to facilitate student access to print collections.

 - To support your online learning, the Library has created new resources on Moodle and LibGuides to help you develop your skills and techniques searching for and using information.
 One-to-one research consultations are available by appointment, please email firstname.lastname@example.org.

-- The Library BiteSize sessions will be delivered online this year.
+- The Library BiteSize sessions are delivered online this year.
 The sessions provide you with an opportunity to learn how to effectively search and use information.
 Topics include Library essentials, how to reference, Using Endnote, how to search for books/ebooks and searching healthcare databases (CINAHL, clinical summaries, PubMed).

 - The online library is available 24/7 providing you with access to a wide range of databases, ejournals and ebooks.
 For 2020/21 we are aiming to provide reading list materials online when we can.